slide 1 slide 2 slide 3 slide 4 slide 5 slide 6 slide 7 slide 8 slide 9

 Website: https://shopkdadesigns.com/

-Rohan, Jamaica Canadian self taught artist that specialized in Portraits, Landscape and abstract paintings.
+Rohan, Jamaica Canadian self taught artist who specialized in Portraits, Landscape and abstract paintings.
 Art is the mind paint brush, it colors any situation.

 A practicing artist for over 30 years.
 Produced and sold over 8,000 works of art, that can now be found in both Private and Corporate Collections, Museums, Universities, Hospitals, Libraries and City Halls through out the world.
 Produced, curated and exhibited in over 300 solo and group exhibits, in the USA and Canada